HMS Kent (54): History

 Kent was built by Chatham Dockyard and laid down on 15 November 1924.
 She was launched on 16 March 1926 and commissioned 25 June 1928.
 The ship was assigned to the 5th Cruiser Squadron on the China Station and spent the bulk of the interbellum period there.
-In 1929–30 she received a High-Angle Control System, used to direct her anti-aircraft guns, and an aircraft catapult was also fitted.
+In 1929–30, she received a high-angle control system, used to direct her AA guns, and an aircraft catapult was also fitted.
 Her AA armament was reinforced by the addition of two single 4-inch guns abreast the forward funnel in 1932–33.

 In January 1934, while serving as the flagship of Admiral Sir Frederick Dreyer, she attended the Far Eastern Naval Conference in Singapore together with Terror, Veteran, Wren and Eagle.
 At the conclusion of the conference, Dreyer transferred his flag to the Suffolk and Kent was dispatched to the United Kingdom for a refit.
 During the 1934 refit two quadruple Vickers .50-calibre (12.7 mm) Mark III machine guns were added.

 In 1937, Kent returned to Chatham and underwent a major refit, which included a 4.5 in Krupp cemented armour belt abreast the engine and boiler rooms as well as the dynamo room and the fire control transmitting station.
 This belt extended 6 ft down from the lower deck.
 Four inches of armour were also added to protect the sides of the boiler room fan compartments.
 The ship's aft director was moved to a pedestal abaft the searchlight tower that replaced the original aft control station.
 Two octuple-barrel 2-pounder mounts were added abreast the searchlight tower.
 The changes raised the ship's displacement by 74 LT and cost an estimated £161,000.
 Unlike her sister ships, no aircraft hangar was added because that would have pushed her over the Washington Naval Treaty limits, but her catapult was replaced with a more powerful one capable of handling the heavier Supermarine Walrus flying boat.

-Officers of HMS Kent enjoying a free for all game of deck hockey under the shadow of the cruiser's 8 inch guns.
-Whenever possible the game is played for exercise each afternoon both at sea and in port.
+Officers of HMS Kent enjoying a free-for-all game of deck hockey under the shadow of the cruiser's 8-inch guns: Whenever possible, the game is played for exercise each afternoon both at sea and in port.

-In November 1939 she joined with the French heavy cruiser and the Australian destroyers and to hunt for the German pocket battleship Admiral Graf Spee in the East Indies and then was reassigned to escort troop convoys in the Indian Ocean in January 1940.
+In November 1939, she joined with the French heavy cruiser and the Australian destroyers and to hunt for the German pocket battleship Admiral Graf Spee in the East Indies and then was reassigned to escort troop convoys in the Indian Ocean in January 1940.